schanghydro/schanghydro.github.io/_pages/about.md

 [Jun 2024] I served as the science lead and co-organized with Dr. Kimberly Van Meter the [Chesapeake Water Summer Institute](https://www.psu.edu/news/earth-and-mineral-sciences/story/wetlands-water-quality-chesapeake-bay-focus-van-meter-nsf-career) at the Pennsylvania State University.
 This two-week summer institute has successfully concluded.
 Our students gave a talk at the Chesapeake Community Research Symposium '24, in Annapolis, MD.
 Thanks everyone!

-[Jun 2024] Hello World.
-Woo-hoo setting up my first personal website 🥳.
+[Hello World] Woo-hoo!
+Setting up my first personal website 🥳.